Ali-Herrera/dizzyRehab/README.md

 # Dizzy Rehab Hub
 The Vestibular Physical Therapist's Exercise Resource.

 A place for PTs who treat individuals with vestibular conditions to collaborate.
-Make your own exercise to add to the collection, view ones others have made, like your favorites, and save the ones you use most frequently.
+Make your own exercise to add to the collection, view ones others have made, like your favorites, and save the ones you use most frequently. <br>
 **Link to project:** https://dizzy-rehab-hub.onrender.com/

 <img width="1122" alt="DizzyRehab" src="https://github.com/Ali-Herrera/dizzyRehab/assets/122916748/fb457fa5-d5f3-427f-97e5-e0dd3c8f10a1">